Siege of Parenda (1634)

-The siege of Parenda (1634) was a 17th-century military conflict between the Mughal Empire and the Adil Shahi dynasty of the Bijapur Sultanate over Parenda Fort, wherein Mughal forces besieged the Adil Shahi fort for four months.
-The siege took place during the reigns of Mughal emperor Shah Jahan and Bijapur Sultan Muhammad Adil Shah.
-It was the second Mughal siege of the fort following a failed attempt in 1631, and was part of a string of Mughal military campaigns in the Western Deccan.
+The Siege of Parenda (1634) was a 17th-century military conflict between the Mughal Empire and the Sultanate of Bijapur over Paranda Fort, wherein Mughal forces besieged the Adil Shahi fort for four months.
+The siege took place during the reigns of Mughal emperor Shah Jahan and Mohammed Adil Shah of Bijapur.
+It was the second Mughal siege of the fort following a failed attempt in 1631, and was part of a string of Mughal military campaigns in the Deccan Plateau.
 The siege was led by Mughal general Mahabat Khan, governor of the Deccan, though the young prince Shah Shuja was its nominal commander.
 The siege lasted four months and was unsuccessful, with the fort remaining in Adil Shahi control.

 Background

-The siege of Parenda occurred at a time when the Mughals under emperor Shah Jahan had been steadily attacking forts in the territory of the Ahmadnagar Sultanate, of which the sieges of Qandahar, Dharur, and Daulatabad are examples.
+The siege of Paranda occurred at a time when the Mughals under emperor Shah Jahan had been steadily attacking forts in the territory of the Ahmadnagar Sultanate, of which the sieges of Kandhar Fort, Dharur, and Daulatabad are examples.
 At this time, Muhammad Adil Shah ruled over the Bijapur Sultanate.
-The fort of Parenda had been under the control of the Nizam Shahi dynasty of the Ahmadnagar Sultanate, until a governor sold the fort to the Adil Shahi sultan.
+The fort of Paranda had been under the control of the Ahmadnagar Sultanate, until a governor sold the fort to the Adil Shahi sultan.
 In 1631, the Mughals had tried to besiege the fort under the command of Azam Khan, but this endeavor failed due to a lack of adequate resources for supporting the imperial army.
 The viceroy of the Deccan Mahabat Khan thereafter advised the young Mughal prince Shah Shuja to consider another offensive against the fort of Parenda, as a means to consolidating authority over the outer territories of the Ahmadnagar Sultanate; the sultanate had just been symbolically defeated with Mahabat Khan's successful siege of Daulatabad (1633).
 Another provided justification was that Parenda could serve as a military base to campaign against the Bijapur Sultanate; the fort had great strategic importance as there was no other fortified position between Parenda and the Sultanate's capital city of Bijapur.

 Mahabat Khan deputed expeditions led by his son Khan Zaman in the frontier of the Bijapur Sultanate.
 The latter also worked to establish military outposts spanning the line between Daulatabad and Parenda, so as to block off any Maratha forces.
-However, Shahji Bhonsle raised a puppet ruler to the Nizam Shahi throne and harassed the Mughal forces, which eased the pressure on Parenda and required that a Mughal force be deputed to deal with Shahji.
+However, Shahaji Bhonsle raised a puppet ruler to the Nizam Shahi throne and harassed the Mughal forces, which eased the pressure on Parenda and required that a Mughal force be deputed to deal with Shahji.
 This thwarted Khan Zaman's attempt to capture Parenda.